 Ventura’s alleged comment that the SEALs “deserved to lose a few” stands out in my eyes as one that would support a defamation claim.
 I think that other comments allegedly made by Ventura that night comport with his own record of public comments.
 The outcome of the case may depend in part on what “interrogatories” or questions of fact Judge Kyle submits to the jury on the verdict form.
 At this point we don’t know what they will be.

 John Borger led DeFelice briefly through his professional career as the author of some two dozen fiction and nonfiction books, leading up to his work with Kyle on American Sniper.
 This is a nonfiction book; he didn’t make anything up while writing it.

 DeFelice had recordings of some of his interviews with Kyle; parts relating to the bar fight were played.
 Speaking of Ventura, Kyle says: “I hate him with a passion.”

-Why did Kyle hate Ventura, I wondered.
+I wondered, why did Kyle hate Ventura?
 It must have been something Ventura actually said.